 Skincare Tips for Monsoon

-Cleanse AWAY THE DIRT: Indian monsoon brings a lot of dirt which comes and settles on the skin.
-Thus, cleansing an important routine to wipe away all the dirt and allow your skin to breathe properly.
+Cleanse AWAY THE DIRT: Indian monsoon brings a lot of dirt that comes and settles on the skin.
+Thus, cleansing is an important routine to wipe away all the dirt and allow your skin to breathe properly.